 What are the guidelines?

-If you have one item to sell, you should create only one listing for it.
-We don't allow duplicate listings for the same single item because sellers won't be able to fulfill more than one sale.
+If you have only one item to sell, create only one listing.
+We don't allow duplicate listings for the same single item.

 Two or more listings if you have multiple items (quantity of 2 or more) to sell.
 For example, if you want to sell 2 Beatles vinyl LPs, you can create 2 separate listings—one for each album.